 United States Holidays represent the melting pot of people, culture and religions that share our land.
 And these holidays are a wonderful way to understand our history and the cultures that are all around us!

 Sarah McCubbin and her husband and 9 kids live in Ohio.
 She loves talking about all kinds of education topics and is passionate about helping families find the best education options in each season!
-Socially awkward growing up, she loves to help families teach life skills, social skills and leadership.
+After being very socially awkward growing up, she now loves to help families teach life skills, social skills and leadership to their kids!

 More Reading: